 Bisexual confusion occurs for a lot of people.
-It can be very normal, or more extreme.
-Let this reader's question to our Ask the Dating Coach help you determine where your feelings might fall in the bisexual range.
+It can be very normal or more extreme.
+Let this reader's question to our Ask the Dating Coach help you determine where your feelings might fall in the bisexual range or if you might be experiencing gender confusion.

 Bisexual Confusion and Advice